geoffwatts/cbus2zigbee/README.md

 2. **Configure Zigbee2MQTT**: Ensure that Zigbee2MQTT is configured correctly.

-3. **Update Configuration**: Modify the Lua scripts to include the Mosquitto broker details and any other configuration specific to your setup.
+3. **Update Configuration**: Modify the Lua scripts to include the MQTT broker details and any other configuration specific to your setup.

 4. **Configure Automation Controller keywords**: Tag C-Bus devices with the "ZIGBEE" keyword and other keywords as described below.